brkent/AAS-VLASS-June-2023/README.md

 ```Python
 model.add(Conv2D(75 , (3,3) , strides = 1 , padding = 'same'...)
 ```
 75 refers to the number of filters that will be learned.
 (3,3) refers to the size of those filters.
 Strides refer to the step size that the filter will take as it passes over the image.
 Padding refers to whether the output image that's created from the filter will match the size of the input image.
+We use a [*Rectilinear Activation Function*](https://arxiv.org/abs/1803.08375) or *ReLu* for our neurons.
+This is a go/no-go decision maker - if our input is postive, then the input will pass through - otherwise, zero goes through.

 ### [BatchNormalization](https://www.tensorflow.org/api_docs/python/tf/keras/layers/BatchNormalization)
 Like normalizing our inputs, batch normalization scales the values in the hidden layers to improve training.
 [Read more about it in detail here](https://blog.paperspace.com/busting-the-myths-about-batch-normalization/).

 ### [MaxPool2D](https://www.tensorflow.org/api_docs/python/tf/keras/layers/MaxPool2D)
-Max pooling takes an image and essentially shrinks it to a lower resolution.
-It does this to help the model be robust to translation (objects moving side to side), and also makes our model faster.
+Max pooling regrids an image to a lower resolution.
+This allows us to perform linear translational shifts and helps the model execute faster.

 ### [Dropout](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Dropout)
-Dropout is a technique for preventing overfitting.
  Dropout randomly selects a subset of neurons and turns them off, so that they do not participate in forward or backward propagation in that particular pass.
-This helps to make sure that the network is robust and redundant, and does not rely on any one area to come up with answers.
+It is a technique for preventing overfitting, a common problem in deep learning and neural network creation.
+This helps to make sure that the network is robust and redundant, and does not inadvertendly become dependent on a single area to come up with answers for classification.

 ### [Flatten](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Flatten)
 Flatten takes the output of one layer which is multidimensional, and flattens it into a one-dimensional array.
 The output is called a feature vector and will be connected to the final classification layer.

 ### [Dense](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Dense)
-We have seen dense layers before in our earlier models.
 Our first dense layer (512 units) takes the feature vector as input and learns which features will contribute to a particular classification.
 The second dense layer (24 units) is the final classification layer that outputs our prediction.

 ```python